 Social listening is powerful, effective, and costs practically nothing.
 You can use it to both identify your company’s strong suits and weak spots.
 It answers questions like:

 Customer feedback is not always extremely actionable.
-Some customers offer very generic opinions or deviate into other topics when asked about a certain brand.
+Some clients offer very generic opinions or deviate into other topics when asked about a certain brand.
 The key to collecting relevant feedback is asking the right questions.

 Be as specific as possible.
-Ask for timeframes, location, context.
+Ask for timeframes, location, and context.
 A question like “How do you feel about our product?” won’t do.
 Instead, focus on specifics:

-You can steer clients in the right direction whenever you feel like their answers are too generic, but don’t make them feel like their answers weren’t enough to begin with.
+You can steer customers in the right direction whenever you feel like their answers are too generic, but don’t make them feel like their answers weren’t enough to begin with.
 Encourage them to share more of their experience using positive phrasing: “This sounds really interesting.
 Would you like to tell us more about how this product made an impact?”

 Like it or not, customer service matters in your customer’s journey.
 It is also your most valuable source of information for improving your product.